edstott/EE2Project/maths-accelerator/README.md

    2. The `.bit` file is in `base.runs/impl_1`

 > [!NOTE]
 > The build script copies the HDL source files from the src directory in the repository into the generated project structure.
-That means any changes to the files won't propagate to the FPGA design.
+That means any changes to these files won't propagate to the FPGA design.
 Instead, you should edit the source files in the project structure - you can open them from the sources list in Vivado.

 ### Rebuilding the Pixel Generator IP